-Media literacy is about having the skills to access, understand, question, critically analyse, evaluate and create media, such as television, DVDs, apps, photographs, print and online content.
+Media literacy is about having the skills to access, understand, question, critically analyse, evaluate and create media, like television, DVDs, apps, photographs, print and online content.

 Children and teenagers who are media literate are more aware of the way media content is made, where it comes from and what its purpose is.
 They’re more confident about voicing their opinions about media.
 They’re also safer online and less likely to be manipulated by the media.

 Basic media literacy involves understanding and making judgments about:

 - effects of media ownership on the way information is presented

-Your child also needs extra media literacy skills when it comes to online media.
+Children and teenagers also need the following extra media literacy skills for online media.

-This includes understanding how a search engine like Google ranks search results, and being able to work out who has created a website – that is, the difference between .com, .gov and .org sites.
-Working out whether the information is based on expert or amateur opinion, and whether information is from a reliable source, is also important.
-So is the ability to spot marketing, advertising and scams.
+This includes understanding how a search engine like Google ranks search results, and being able to work out who has created a website – for example, the difference between .com, .gov and .org sites.
+Working out whether information is based on expert or amateur opinion and whether it’s from a reliable source is also important, as is the ability to spot marketing, advertising and scams.

 This is knowing the difference between types of communication on the internet, including social media, online chat and chat rooms, multiplayer games, blogs and discussion forums.
 These all have their own formal and informal rules.

 Creative and visual literacy

 This is being able to create and upload online content, understand how online visual content is edited and constructed, and understand when copyright applies.

 and internet safety

 Helping your child develop media and digital literacy